chutified/crypto-currencies/README.md

 **GetCryptoRequest:** <a href="https://github.com/chutified/crypto-currencies#cryptogetcrypto">already documented</a>
 (<a href="https://github.com/chutified/crypto-currencies/blob/master/docs/currencies.md">supported values</a>)

-*Name stands for the fullname or the symbol of the requested crypto currency.The Name is not case sensitive.*
+*Name stands for the full name or the symbol of the requested crypto currency.The Name is not case sensitive.*
 ```json
 {"Name":"Bitcoin"}
 {"Name":"ETH"}
 ```

 **SubscribeCryptoResponse** defines the response message for the SubscribeCrypto rpc call.
-The message is composed either of the GetCryptoResponse if no error occurs during the request handle or the grpc.Status which holds the grpc status code and the error message.
+The message is composed either of the GetCryptoResponse if no error occurs during the request handle or the grpc.Status which holds the gRPC status code and the error message.

 *GetCryptoResponse is the response message with the data of the subscribed currency.*<br>
 *Error is the error message of the failed request handle.*